rosa-haro/femme-frights-backend/README.md

 ## 🌐 API Endpoints

-> ⚠️ **Note**: The refresh-token edpoint is currently available in the API but not yet implemented in the frontend.
+> ⚠️ **Note**: The refresh-token endpoint is currently available in the API but not yet implemented in the frontend.

 ### 🔐 Auth (Login / Signup)
 | Method | Endpoint         | Description                   |